roentgen/typeutils/README.md

 ### Notation named_t<Name, T>

 Gives a symbol, `Name`, as single containee `T`.
 The symbol will be used in `lookup`.
-This does not have its index since it's not aggregation will do not effect for calclation of `offset` but be perticipant for map/fold's.
+It will have no effect for calculation of `offset` that a type does not have its index since it's not aggregation type, but will be a participant for map/fold's.

 ### get<T, Index...>

-Accessing member-type by indices.
+Accesses member-type by indices.
-Follow example shows `type` will be `float` type indexed by `<0, 4>`. the first `0` means the directly containee `agg_t`.
+In the following example, `type` will be `float` type indexed by `<0, 4>`. the first `0` means the directly containee `agg_t`.

 ```c++
 using T = type_t< agg_t< int, int, int, int, float, double >, 0 >;
 using S = typename get<T, 0, 4 >::type; /* float */
 ```

-Nesting types increases a dimension of indices.
+Nesting types requires higher dimension indices.
 Also `get` has `offset`, `addr` from effective-address and leaf-index, `index` for the indexed type.

 ```c++